jalaziz/phantom/docs/basics/primitives.md

 }
 ```

-In essence, this is pretty straighforward, and now what I can do in any Cassandra table is this:
+In essence, this is pretty straightforward, and now what I can do in any Cassandra table is this:

 ```scala